The Untimely Loss Of A Loved One

 If you would like to learn more about the wrongful death statutes that apply to your case, we would like the opportunity to help.
-Please contact the law office of Oshman & Mirisola, LLP to learn more about your legal rights and options in a wrongful death lawsuit.
+Please contact the law office of The Oshman Firm to learn more about your legal rights and options in a wrongful death lawsuit.

 Wrongful Death Cases

 Generally speaking, a wrongful death lawsuit can be filed in any situation where another person is at fault for the victim’s death.
 A wrongful death lawsuit can be filed by the dependants and beneficiaries of the decedent to seek compensation for their losses and suffering.
 There are many situations where a wrongful death case may be appropriate.